atommaki/pinglong/README.md

 pinglong is the useful ping for long run pings.

-It's written in python2 and uses the standard ping command, but gives you a nicer output, especially when you run ping for long.
+It's written in python3 and uses the standard ping or ping6 command, but gives you a nicer output, especially when you run ping for long.

-It's tested only on Linux.
+It's currenly tested only on Linux.

 ## example outpout